Freehan, catcher on 1968 champion Detroit Tigers, dies at 79 - WHIZ News

-DETROIT (AP) — Bill Freehan, an 11-time All-Star catcher with the Detroit Tigers and key player on the 1968 World Series championship team, has died at age 79.
+DETROIT (AP) — Bill Freehan, an 11-time All-Star catcher with the Detroit Tigers and key player on the 1968 World Series championship team, died Thursday at age 79.

+The Tigers honored Freehan with a moment of silence and photos and video on the Comerica Park scoreboard before an afternoon game with the Los Angeles Angels.

-“It’s with a heavy heart that all of us with the Detroit Tigers extend our condolences to the friends and family of Bill Freehan,” the team said Thursday.
+“It’s with a heavy heart that all of us with the Detroit Tigers extend our condolences to the friends and family of Bill Freehan,” the team said.

-The cause of death was not disclosed, but family members in recent years have publicly said that Freehan had Alzheimer’s disease.
+The cause of death was not disclosed, but family members have publicly said that Freehan had Alzheimer’s disease.

-Freehan played his entire career with the Tigers, from 1961 through 1976.
-Besides All-Star appearances — he played all 15 innings in the 1967 game — he was awarded five Gold Gloves.
+He played his entire career with the Tigers, from 1961 through 1976.
+Besides All-Star appearances, including all 15 innings in the 1967 game, Freehan was awarded five Gold Gloves.

 “The guy was the best catcher I ever pitched to. … Nobody did it better,” said Denny McLain, who won 31 games for the Tigers in 1968.

 In Game 5 of the 1968 World Series against the St. Louis Cardinals, Freehan blocked home plate during a crucial play and tagged out Lou Brock.
-Detroit won the game and the series — a result best captured by a famous photo of pitcher Mickey Lolich jumping into the arms of his jubilant catcher at the end of Game 7.
+Detroit won the game and the series — a result best captured by a famous photo of pitcher Mickey Lolich jumping into the arms of his jubilant catcher who caught a foul ball for the last out in Game 7.

+“He was the heart and soul of the ballclub,” said teammate and fellow catcher Jim Price.

-Los Angeles Angels manager Joe Maddon, in Detroit this week for games against the Tigers, called Freehan a “great catcher.”
+Angels manager Joe Maddon called Freehan a “great catcher.”
 He was a St. Louis fan as a teenager and recalled the big play at the plate in the World Series.

 “Brock did not slide,” Maddon lamented.